 *”Illumina” and “NovaSeq” are trademarks and the property of Illumina Inc. or their respective owners.

-Data generation and quality control with Olink® NPX Manager
+Data generation and quality control with Olink® NPX Signature

-For easier data analysis Olink Proteomics has developed a software, Olink NPX Manager, which can be used for data generated with the Olink panels and the Fluidigm BioMark real-time PCR instrument.
+For easier data analysis Olink Proteomics has developed a software, Olink NPX Signature, which can be used for data generated with Olink Target, Flex and Focus panels, and the Olink Signature Q100 instrument.
 This is an easy-to-use tool that lets you import, quality-control and normalize your Olink data, providing you with Normalized Protein eXpression (NPX) values for further data analysis.

-Customers who run Olink studies through one of our Analysis Service labs or authorized service providers will receive project reports that are generated from NPX Manager.
+Customers who run Olink studies through one of our Analysis Service labs or authorized service providers will receive project reports that are generated from NPX Signature.

 You can see dummy examples of the post-analysis documents you will receive by clicking the links below: